How to Make and Freeze Homemade Baby Food

 A Few Tips and Tricks for Success

-- Rehydrating Your Own Beans Is More Cost Effective: I use dried beans/peas/lentils, and soak them overnight before using.
+I use dried beans/peas/lentils and soak them overnight before using.
 You could use canned instead if you would prefer.
-I just find it more cost effective to use dried.
+I just find it more cost-effective to use dried.
 Dried beans also contain about 10% of the amount of sodium in canned beans.
 I let them soak overnight in a mason jar or larger container if needed, depending on how much I need for the size batch I’m making.

-- Sometimes I Cook Separately; Others I Don't: When I prepare a meal for my husband and I, if there are veggies I want to set aside for baby food, I set them aside and cook them separately instead of with whatever spicy ingredients I'm putting in the rest of the meal.
+When I prepare meals for my husband and myself, if there are veggies I want to set aside for baby food, I set them aside and cook them separately instead of with whatever spicy ingredients I'm putting in the rest of the meal.
 Some meals, such as chicken noodle soup, don’t require setting anything aside, just pureeing the soup with just enough of the broth to form a nice puree.
 I had an abundance of apples once, so I made applesauce with no added sugar in the crock-pot.
 I then used the applesauce in batches of baby food with beets, or chicken and carrots, or oatmeal and blueberries, or ham and onion.

-- There Are Some Foods That Should Be Cooked First: When using winter squash in baby food, I always bake the squash before pureeing.
-Same goes for sweet potato (You can peel a sweet potato by placing in a colander and slipping the skin off under cold water,while the potato is still warm from the oven.
+When using winter squash in baby food, I always bake the squash before pureeing.
+Same goes for sweet potato (You can peel a sweet potato by placing in a colander and slipping the skin off under cold water while the potato is still warm from the oven.
 It slides right off!).
 I also cook lentils, split peas, and rice first.

 Which of the following best describes you